 Many kalbi tang recipes do not add onion, garlic, and ginger to the broth but I prefer adding these aromatics to help not only impart flavor but also to remove any unpleasant odors.

 I find that chilling the soup overnight makes it easier to skim the fat.
 The fat hardens and creates a shell, making it easier to scoop out as opposed to when the soup is hot.
-If you’re pressed on time, simply skim as much fat as you can and continue cooking by adding the radish.

 The glass noodles, also known as potato starch noodles, are optional and the soup can be served with just rice.
 Garnish with egg strips and green onions and you have a complete meal!

 The jangahjji is optional as well, but I find that using it as a sauce is optimal.
 The soup itself is clean and light in flavor; therefore, dipping the meat in the jangahjji adds another flavor element that excites the palate.
-I served the kalbi tang to first timers like myself and to my parents who had this dish many times before, both parties very much enjoyed it.
+I served the kalbi tang to first-timers like myself and to my parents who had this dish many times before, both parties very much enjoyed it.
 Another great Korean soup to add to my list!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.